-Dental Crowns should feel comfortable and should not cause pain.
-Crown tooth pain is a signal that something is wrong and needs to be corrected.
+Dental crowns should feel comfortable, and they shouldn’t cause pain.
+Crown tooth pain is a signal that something is wrong, and you need to correct it.

-If a crown is placed over an existing tooth, and a root canal wasn’t done, the tooth still has nerves running to it.
-The nerves and connective tissue are in the center of the tooth, which is called the pulp.
-If an infection occurs in the pulp, it is called pulpitis, and can be painful.
+If a crown is over an existing tooth and a root canal wasn’t performed, the tooth still has nerves running to it.
+The nerves and connective tissue are in the center of the tooth, or the pulp.
+If an infection occurs in the pulp, it is called pulpitis, and it can be painful.

-If a dental crown does not fit well, especially if it is too high, the teeth opposite the crown will hit it with force, instead of biting down properly and distributing the bite among all the teeth.
+If a dental crown does not fit well, especially if it is too high, the teeth opposite the crown will hit it with force.
 This trauma can cause pain, especially around the gum of the dental crown.

-The gum line around a dental crown can recede over time, exposing sensitive areas of the gum and facilitating increased chance of infection.
+The gum line around a dental crown can recede over time, exposing sensitive areas of the gum and increasing the chance of infection.

 The tooth underneath the crown is still alive and still subject to fracture and wear.
 Pain can come from a cavity or fracture in the tooth.
 Read more about cracked dental crowns here.

-- Infection – the source of the infection has to be identified and treated.
-An infection can be treated with medication, but cause of the infection has to be eliminated.
-This might mean replacing the original crown, but until an assessment is done, there is no way of knowing the best remedy.
+- Infection: Your prosthodontist will be able to track down the source of the infection.
+Then they’ll treat with medication, but they’ll also make sure that the cause of the infection is removed as well.
+This might mean replacing the original crown, but until you have an assessment, there is no way of knowing the remedy.

-- Trauma – a crown can easily be adjusted to reduce the trauma on the crown.
-Our Onsite Laboratory makes fitting and customizing crowns simple.
+- Trauma: Your prosthodontist can easily adjust your crown to reduce the trauma.
+Our on-site Laboratory makes fitting and customizing crowns simple.

-- Recessed Gum Line – if gum disease results because of receding gums along the crown line, the crown can be extended or a new solution for repair, such as a bridge or a dental implant may be the solution.
+- Recessed Gum Line: If gum disease results because of receding gums along the crown line, your dentist can extend the crown or offer a new solution for repair, such as a bridge or a dental implant.

-- Tooth Fracture – the treatment for a fractured or cracked tooth under a crown will depend on the severity of the fracture.
-If the remainder of the tooth under the crown cannot be saved, there are several alternatives, including a bridge or implants, that can be used to replace the crown.
+- Tooth Fracture: The treatment for a fractured or cracked tooth under a crown will depend on the severity of the fracture.
+If your dentist can’t save the remainder of the tooth under the crown, there are several alternatives, for example bridges or implants.
+These are both great replacements for a crown.

 Each situation is unique and so is each solution.
 Read more about Common Dental Crown Problems here.

-You should not be experiencing Crown Tooth Pain.
-Call and Make an Appointment as soon as possible, so that Dr. Stone can assess the problem and find a solution that will relieve your pain and restore your smile.
+To sum up, you shouldn’t be experiencing crown tooth pain.
+Call and make an appointment as soon as possible, so that Dr. Stone can assess the problem and find a solution that will relieve your pain and restore your smile.